A traditional headstone usually marks the grave of an individual. However, that’s by no means the only type of headstone there is.

 - What’s a Companion (Double) Headstone?

-- How Much Does a Companion Headstone Usually Cost?
+- How Much Does a Companion Headstone Cost?

 What’s a Companion (Double) Headstone?